 It was a birthday brunch for an old man.
 With Spike.

 Every time I drive between Canberra and Sydney, I think ...
-'I must visit that café one day' ... as we speed passed the homemade signs on the side of the road, north and south.
+'I must visit that café one day' ... as we speed past the homemade signs on the side of the road, north and south.
 But I've never stopped.
-It's barely 40 minutes from home, so it feels too soon to pull over on the three hour trip to Sydney simply for a mug of chemicals we grace with the name, chai latte.
+It's barely 40 minutes from home, so it feels too soon to pull over on the three hour trip to Sydney, simply for a mug of chemicals we grace with the name, chai latte.
 And on the drive back south I think ... 'fuck it, we're nearly home.
 I'll call in another time.'

 I never have.